paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/models_specific_component_types.md

 The model proposed in the 2021 issue of FIDES focusses on the main changes vs other Integrated Circuits, ie the wear out failures type.

-The BTI mechanism has been identified as the main contributor for degradation of DSMs.
+The BTI mechanism has been identified as the main contributor for {term}`degradation <Degradation>` of DSMs.

 -   Up to 100°C junction temperature with a duty cycle of 100%, the FR related to BTI is negligible -\> it remains below 0.1 FIT after 50 years of use.